junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "What should we do now?
 That thumb-up sign for the Winchesters from the higher power might be wrong," Cas asks plainly.

 Dean considers.
 "Or, maybe it's just the wrong direction.
-We thought it must be the town following the road that this divine thing is pointing us to, what if it's off road, like five miles east into the raw land, to a different town, maybe?
-You still have the bat signal radius sense, right?"
+We thought it must be the town following the road, right?
+Because it's road sign, but what if it's actually off road, like five miles east into the raw land, to a different town, maybe?
+You still have the bat signal radius sense on?"
 Cas nods.
 Dean continues, more cheerfully, more hopefully, "Might as well check out the other neighboring towns then.
 It shouldn't take more than an hour or two.
 We can stay in the Winchester town for the night for luck, what do you say?"

 "I'm not a Winchester," Cas murmurs, "so I won't get the luck.
 But yes, it sounds like a good plan."

-"You're definitely a Winchester by now," Dean says firmly, steering off road to the east.
+"You're definitely a Winchester by now," Dean says firmly, steering off the road toward the east.

 Fifteen minutes later, they're in front of a two-level family house that stands out in the town, looking slightly more polished and modern than anything else in the whole town.

-"That's not suspicious at now."
+"That's not suspicious at all."
 Dean squints at the house.
 "What does your spider sense say?
 It's this one?
 Shall we check it out?"

 "I can only feel the resonation is very strong.
 We are very close to the prophet now, but I don't know exactly how close," Cas answers seriously.

 Dean parks on the opposite side of the street to the house.
 They move to knock on the door.

-Dean is so overjoyed when the man introduces himself as Donatello that he's practically trying to hug the man.
+Dean is so overjoyed when the aging man with glasses introduces himself as Donatello that he's practically trying to hug the man.

 "Okay, I don't always get people so happy to see me, you lads might as well come inside and tell me what's that for."
 Donatello leads them into the modern living room and offering them tea and coffee.